 This painting shows a Tarpa Dance.
-Each painting is uniquely hand-painted on canvas using organic colors like Red mud, Wood Coal, Rice flour paste, and some mixed Colors.
+Each painting is hand-painted on canvas using organic colours like Red mud, Wood Coal, Rice flour paste, and some mixed Colors.
 It is an Exclusive Show-Piece for your Drawing Room.

 The concept behind this painting:

 Tribal people are celebrating the festival by dancing to the tunes of the Dholki.

 A woman is cooking food for her family.